CenterForOpenScience/Policies-and-Procedures/index.md

 * This policy does not apply to interns or guests
 * Speaking engagements or other consulting payments for work done that is not related to COS, open science, or open source or is not done on behalf of COS is not subject to this policy
 * This policy may not anticipate all possible scenarios for assessing the types and occasions for receiving payment.
-When there is any uncertainty about applicability of the rule, COS staff should introduce the scenario to the Accounting Manager to discuss, resolve, and refine the policy accordingly
+When there is any uncertainty about applicability of the rule, COS staff should present the scenario to the Controller to discuss, resolve, and refine the policy accordingly

 Use of Email &amp; Personal Computer Equipment
 ------------------

 All full-time regular and full-time temporary staff will receive a COS email address.
 Use of personal equipment for COS projects is not encouraged as COS is not liable for covering any damages to personal property.
-If your COS technology needs are not being met, please discuss them with Human Resources.
+If your COS technology needs are not being met, please discuss them with the Human Resources Specialist.

 COS Emails and Files Upon Departure
 ------------------